Hybrid Search with BM25 and Dense Vectors

 .values | ndarray[float] | BM25 weight for each token ID |

-Only the tokens that actually appear in the text get non-zero entries — everything else is zero and omitted.
+Only the tokens that actually appear in the text get non-zero entries - everything else is zero and omitted.
 This is what makes it sparse.
-A typical abstract produces ~90 non-zero tokens; a short query produces ~9.
+A typical abstract produces about 90 non-zero tokens; a short query produces about 9.

 {